From towering peaks to ancient temples and vibrant festivals - discover when and how to visit this mountain kingdom safely

 Specialties: Fresh local produce, Tamang-style curries, and herbal teas.

-Activities: Explore the tea gardens, visit the Mai Pokhari lake, and enjoy the green hills of Nepal’s tea country.
+Activities: Explore tea gardens, visit Mai Pokhari lake, enjoy green hills of Nepal's tea country.

 Accommodation: Homestays, tea garden bungalows.